cloudflare/cloudflare-docs/content/ssl/edge-certificates/_index.md

 Cipher suites customization is set at the hostname level and applies to any edge certificate used in connections to a given hostname.
 However, to enable [this and other features](/ssl/edge-certificates/advanced-certificate-manager/#advanced-certificate-manager), you must (purchase the Advanced Certificate Manager add-on).

-If you already have Advanced Certificate Manager enabled, refer to [Change ciphers setting](/api/operations/zone-settings-change-ciphers-setting) to apply custom cipher suites to your zone, or to [Edit TLS setting for hostname](/api/operations/per-hostname-tls-settings-put) to specify them in a per-hostname basis.
+If you already have Advanced Certificate Manager, refer to [Change ciphers setting](/api/operations/zone-settings-change-ciphers-setting) to apply custom cipher suites to your zone, or to [Edit TLS setting for hostname](/api/operations/per-hostname-tls-settings-put) to specify your chosen ciphers per hostname.

 Consider [Customize cipher suites](/ssl/reference/cipher-suites/customize-cipher-suites/) for more guidance.

 ### Automate domain control validation (DCV)